-- (1)Based on weighted average number of shares outstanding for the period. - (2)Based on shares outstanding at end of period. - (3)Issuance of common shares for the year ended December 31, 2012 is based on the change in net asset value from the secondary offerings on February 10, 2012 and May 11, 2012. - (4)Issuance of common shares for the period from January 6, 2011 (date of inception) to December 31, 2011 is based on the weighted average offering price for the shares issued during the period. - (5) Includes the impact of the different share amounts as a result of calculating certain per share data based on the weighted average basic shares outstanding during the period and certain per share data based on the shares outstanding as of a period end or transaction date. - (6) Total return based on market value is based on the change in market price per share between the opening and ending market values per share in the period.
+- (5) Includes the impact of the different share amounts as a result of calculating certain per share data based on the weighted average basic shares outstanding during the period and certain per share data based on the shares outstanding as of a period end or transaction date. - (6) Total return based on market value is based on the change in market price per share between the opening and ending market values per share in the period.
 Total return based on net asset value is based upon the change in net asset value per share between the opening and ending net asset values per share and the issuance of common shares in the period.
 The percentage returns noted above are based on the increase in our net asset value attributable to issuances of our common stock at a premium to our net asset value per share, rather than investment returns.
 Such issuances of our common stock at a premium to net asset value per share are not typical, and may not occur in the future.
-The total returns are not annualized.

-- (7)Total return based on market value is based on the change in market price per share assuming an investment at the initial public offering price of \$15.00 per share.
+The total returns are not annualized. - (7) Total return based on market value is based on the change in market price per share assuming an investment at the initial public offering price of \$15.00 per share.
 Total return based on net asset value is based upon the change in net asset value per share between the opening and ending net asset values per share and the issuance of common shares in the period.
 The total returns are not annualized. - (8) Financial Highlights for periods of less than one year are annualized and the ratios of operating expenses to average net assets and net investment loss to average net assets are adjusted accordingly.
 Non-recurring expenses were not annualized.
-For the year-end December 31, 2012, and for the period from January 6, 2011 (date of inception) to December 31, 2011, the Company incurred \$0, and \$198,831 of organizational expenses, respectively, which were deemed to be non-recurring.
+For the year-end December 31, 2013, December 31, 2012, and for the period from January 6, 2011 (date of inception) to December 31, 2011, the Company incurred \$0, and \$198,831 of organizational expenses, respectively, which were deemed to be non-recurring.
 For the period from January 6, 2011 (date of inception) to December 31, 2011, average net assets were calculated starting from the issuance of 100 shares on February 28, 2011.
 Because the ratios are calculated for the Company's common stock taken as a whole, an individual investor's ratios may vary from these ratios.